ndsev/zserio/doc/ZserioLanguageOverview.md

 >Note that `varint` and `varuint` can handle all `int64` and `uint64` values respectively.

-For encoding details see [encoding guide](ZserioEncodingGuide.md#variable-integer-types).

 > Note that `varsize` is available since `2.0.0`.

 ### Boolean Type

 In zserio, booleans are denoted by `bool`.
-A boolean is stored in a single bit.
-Both `true` and `false` are available as built-in keywords that are stored as a 1 or 0, respectively.
+Both `true` and `false` are available as built-in keywords.

 **Example**
 ```